 A: Besides the monetary value of the grant itself, we provide you with cups, plates, and napkins.
 As stated above, we provide a case(s) of water for parties with alcohol, or if you request a case in your budget.

 Q: What is the average size of the grant?

 Q: How many grants can one apply for each semester?

 A: As many as you want.
 However, we do try to impact the most people possible with the limited funding we have.
 Therefore, we tend not to give the same organization funding every time they apply.
 This being said, we review applications on a per week basis, so it really depends on how many other applications we get that week.
 If you’re hosting fun, safe events that cater to a wide population, using the grant properly, and putting effort into your applications, we’ll consider your application every week in an unbiased manner.

 Q: How do I receive my grant?

-A: All grants are reimbursements.
-Save your receipts and fill out the Student Compensation Form that was sent in your award email.
-Bring them to the Office of Alcohol and Other Drug Services (AODS), located on the second floor in 7 Linden St, within one week of your event.
+A: All grants are fulfilled by reimbursements.
+Save your receipts and fill out the DAPA Grants Reimbursement Form that was sent in your award email.
+Bring them to the Office of Alcohol & Other Drug Services (AODS), located on the second floor in 7 Linden St, within one week of your event.
 You will receive a check in the mail within 4-6 weeks.
 Reminder: You must submit your reimbursement form & receipt(s) within 2 weeks of receiving your DAPA Grant!
 We will not be able to reimburse you after that time period.